-No – don’t expect everyone to see your homepage first (if at all)
+No – don’t expect everyone to see your front door homepage first (if at all).

-Whether you love or loathe search engines the reality is that you have to understand and know how to take advantage of the results of their algorithms.
-This changes from time to time so seek help from SEO experts if you think you need to (and you probably do).
-Contact me via the form below if you’d like an SEO expert referral.
+Regardless of what you think about search engines, the reality is that you have to understand and know how to take advantage of the results of their algorithms.
+This changes from time to time so seek help from an SEO specialist if you think you need to (and you probably do).

 To make sure all your pages, not just your homepage are findable make sure the metadata includes: